UtrechtUniversity/yoda/docs/design/yodadrive.md

 Since the remote file system is WebDAV, changes that originate elsewhere are not visible until the user refreshes the view.
 YodaDrive does not implement WebDAV locking.

 ## Mode of operation
-After a remote filesystem has been mounted, calls are made from Windows via WinFsp to `Open`, `Create`, `Read`, or `Write` files.
+After a remote filesystem has been mounted, calls are made from Windows via WinFsp to `Open`, `Create`, `Read`, `Write` or `Close` files.
 YodaDrive handles `Read` and `Write` asynchronously, and all other calls synchronously.

 For asynchronous `Read` and `Write` calls, YodaDrive returns `STATUS_PENDING` and later performs a callback when the `Read` or `Write` completes.
-Closing a file with pending `Write` calls will force all scheduled writes to complete, before the `Close` call returns.
+Closing a file with pending `Write` calls will wait for all scheduled writes to complete, before the `Close` call returns.

 YodaDrive uses one connection for downloads, and at most two connections for uploads.